 You need to contact your local Social Security Administration office and fill out an application.
-A representative at the Social Security Administration should help you fill out the application.
+A representative at the Social Security office should help you fill out the application.
 You should be ready to give information about your work history and health problems.
+If you have internet access, you can make your application on line at www.ssa.gov.
+If you file on line, you will be given a confirmation number, so that you can check the status of your case at any time.